MancaStrah/catalan-numbers/readme.md

 ### Small tasks
 - task 1: Formalization of the catalan numbers (in `catalan.lean`)
-- tast 2: Formalization of the concept of plane trees (in `trees.lean`)
+- task 2: Formalization of the concept of plane trees (in `trees.lean`)
 - task 3: Formalization of the concept of full binary trees (in `trees.lean`)
 - task 4: Construction of the type of full binary trees with n nodes, not counting the leaves (in `trees.lean`)
 - task 5: Definition of the type of ballot sequences of length n (in `ballot.lean`)